 1. A game changer in mechanistic understanding of the legacy of Canth and Hanth in the ocean for the next 10 human generations.

-2. To inform if current Earth system models are fit to represent Canth and Hanth legacy effects caused by the ocean mesoscale under net-negative emissions.
+2. An assessment of whether current Earth system models are fit to represent Canth and Hanth legacy effects caused by the ocean mesoscale under net-negative emissions.

 Importance of the Project